-Top View CCRadio 3
+Top View CCRadio 2

-The CCRadio 3 has an external antenna terminal for AM.
+The CCRadio 2 has an external antenna terminal for AM.
 If your reception is better outside, try this quick and easy antenna: Use 50' of insulated wire attached to the AM antenna terminal.
 Also try a ground wire attached to the ground terminal.
 Go to ccrane.com/radionoise for more information about a good grounding method.
 Run the antenna wire inside around a window or along a baseboard, or if possible, the wire should be mounted outside at least three feet away from the face of a metal building or it may not work.
-Where an outdoor antenna is not possible, try an inductive AM antenna.
-The antenna can be placed on a window sill or close to the radio to provide a better signal.

-A SAFETY DIRECTIONS AND PRECAUTIONS FROM YOUR ANTENNA SUPPLIER SHOULD BE FOLLOWED TO PREVENT INJURY FROM LIGHTNING OR ANY ACCIDENT WITH ALL ANTENNAS.
+Where an outdoor antenna is not possible, try the Twin Coil Ferrite® AM Antenna by C. Crane.
+The antenna element can be placed on a window sill or mounted where a better signal is available.
+SAFETY DIRECTIONS AND PRECAUTIONS FROM YOUR ANTENNA SUPPLIER SHOULD BE FOLLOWED TO PREVENT INJURY FROM LIGHTNING OR ANY ACCIDENT with all antennas.